Zaatari Refugee Camp

 Research and Policy

-Umama Zillur is a first-year MPP student at the Harris School of Public Policy.
+Umama Zillur is a second-year MPP student at the Harris School of Public Policy.
+She is thee Founder and Director, Kotha and she is a 2022 Obama Foundation Scholar.
+She works as a research assistant for Pearson Faculty Affiliate Anjali Adukia.
 Her policy interest lies at the intersection of political economy, inequality, and gender justice.
 She is particularly interested in policy and intervention design that will help attack deep-rooted social norms across social, economic, political, and cultural spheres.
 At Harris, she is focused on bridging her experiences cutting across research, policy advocacy, feminist organizing, and entrepreneurship.

 Prior to her time at the University of Chicago, Umama served as the founder director of Kotha, a feminist organization she founded that tackles the root causes of gender-based violence in Bangladesh through primary interventions.
 Under Kotha, Umama launched Bangladesh's first fully youth-led comprehensive sexuality education program, Kotha at School, with a vision to change mindsets and model behavior for a society free of gender-based violence.
 Under her leadership, Kotha at School has impacted 500 students through long-term partnerships with educational institutions and played a critical role in popularizing root cause solutions to tackle Bangladesh’s rape culture.
 Kotha has won multiple national and international awards for its work against gender-based violence including the Mount Holyoke Social Innovation Award and was selected as a national winner of UNDP’s Social Incubator program in Bangladesh.
 Umama has represented Kotha at numerous national and international conferences and panel discussions including the ‘Bangladesh at 50’ conference hosted by Harvard University and ‘Gender, Sexuality, Violence: A Transnational Conversation’ hosted by UC Berkeley.
 Umama is an Acumen Fellow and SheDecides 25x25 Young Leader.
 During her time at Harris, Umama will be continuing her role at Kotha as an Advisor